wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 === "Go stack"

     Repository functions take `context.Context` first and read tenant from a typed context key (never a bare `string` key, which collides across packages).
-Defaulting to a super tenant or to the empty string when the context is missing the tenant is cross-tenant data exposure, not a safe fallback — return an error instead.
+Defaulting to a super tenant or to the empty string when the context is missing the tenant is cross-tenant data exposure, not a safe fallback.
+Return an error instead.

     ```go
     type tenantCtxKey struct{}